majed08/idpay-woocommerce-plugin/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+= 2.2.3, DEC 23, 2023 =
+* Tested Up With Wordpress 6.4.1 And WooCommerce Plugin 8.3
+* Check Double Spending Correct
+* Check Does Not Xss Attack Correct

 = 2.2.3, June 18, 2022 =
 * Tested Up With Wordpress 6.4.1 And WooCommerce Plugin 7.2